FAQs: How To Select a financial Adviser

 Any important buying decision you make requires investigation.
 If you don’t know what questions to ask you’re putting yourself at a disadvantage.
 Most people spend more time planning a vacation than they do planning their financial future – including with whom to trust for reliable, competent advice.

-The majority of “financial advisers” are insurance, bank, or brokerage reps (aka brokers) who are paid to sell you products from affiliates.
+The majority of “financial advisers” are insurance, bank, or brokerage reps (aka brokers) who are paid to sell you proprietary or affiliate products.
 Nothing inherently wrong in this; however, you must know this before you sign an agreement.
 Why?
 You want to know what motives are driving the advice.
 Conflicted advice is the root cause of fraud, and legally siphons money away from unsuspecting consumers.

 Why should you care?
 Because it’s your money, right?
 Not all financial advisers are the same.
 There are vast differences in service offerings, fees structures, and business models.
 This summary of FAQs is a good guide to help you sort through the confusing array of titles, business models, and service offerings, so you can evaluate your needs, all-in costs, and what types of questions you need to ask to gauge the value of services.

-Q: What is a true advisor’s proper role(s)?
+Q: What is a true adviser’s proper role(s)?

 A: Simply put, an adviser should ask you questions until he/she understands enough about you and your goals; and helps you build a plan that reflects your priorities.
 A majority perceive an adviser is only about investments beating the market or finding the next Amazon, and fall prey to cheap talk about killer performance levels.
 That type of mindset won’t arm you with strategies to weather market cycles, adapt to life transitions, and help you achieve the goals most important to you.